 New architectures and methodologies move us closer to our goal -- a flexible, automated, secure and service-assured network.
 As with any new solution, it is important to stay focused on the goal and use the right architecture and technology for the job.

-To maximize the benefits of Cloud Native deployments for CoSPs, we also must address technical, operational and organizational barriers.
-To that end, Intel has worked with CoSPs, open source communities across Linux Foundation, the cloud native community, and ecosystem partners to address some of these technical barriers.
+To maximize the benefits of Cloud Native deployments for Communication Service Providers (CommSPs), we also must address technical, operational and organizational barriers.
+To that end, Intel has worked with CommSPs, open source communities across Linux Foundation, the cloud native community, and ecosystem partners to address some of these technical barriers.
 We are working with the industry to advance the networking functionality within Kubernetes as a de facto orchestrator to accommodate Virtualized Network Functions that can be deployed within a cloud infrastructure.

 Investing in Open Source Innovation at the Edge with Akraino